lessor/lessor/README.md

 ### `Tenant` Resource

-Each complete application instance in your environment is represented as a Kubernetes resource called "Tenant".
-Each Tenant resource contains the metadata that describes how to configure, deploy, and connect the microservices which make up the instance.
+Each complete application instance in your environment is represented by the "Tenant" Kubernetes custom resource.
+Each Tenant resource contains the metadata that describes how to configure, deploy, and connect the microservices which make up the tenant.
 See an [example CRD](./examples/crd.yaml) for a more complete example of the configurable attributes of a tenant.

 The following is a more minimal tenant that shows how to use the Open Service Broker API to bind to a MySQL server in Azure and deploy a set of minimally templated Kubernetes resources.